borajimin/queue-exercise/queue-web/README.md

 - fix bug when you load the URI http://localhost:3000/podcast/Song-Exploder the podcast data is not loaded
 - clean up the styling

+NOTE: currently we have lint errors in our code.
+Do not worrie if you can not fix them all.
+Just focus on making sure your code pass the linter.
+If you want to fix all the lint errors you can, but its not the main goal.
+Making a working application that is clean and easy to understand is the goal.

 Though the main task is implementing the queue, please feel free to implement additional features if you like.
 This is your chance to shine: show us what you think is a good representation of your skills and interests.